ericfourfour/sampler/README.md

 ```

-Implementing Custom Samplers:
+<b>Implementing Custom Samplers:</b>

 This section is to be completed.
 For now, look at the source.
 It's not overly-complicated.
 You will need to
 inherit from the Sampler and Sound abstract classes and implement their abstract methods.
+For example, the XAudio2Sampler and XAudio2Sound are implementations of these classes that use SharpDX.XAudio2 to render sounds.